PedroCristo/README-TEST/README.md

 Project milestone 4 for Code Institute Full-stack development program: Django Framework.
 This project is a Full Stack website built using the Django framework.
-Tasty Blog is a recipe book where users can look or search for a recipe to prepare When the user is logged in they can also like/unlike a post, comment on a post and upload or update their user image and details.
+Tasty Blog is a recipe book where users can look or search for a recipe to prepare.
+When the user is logged in they can also like/unlike a post, comment on a post and upload or update their user image and details.
 As a user admin, they can post new recipes, approve comments and add new authors.